eprbell/rp2/CONTRIBUTING.md

 ```

 ### Submitting Pull Requests
 Feel free to submit pull requests.
-Please follow the following practices:
+Please follow these practices:
 - follow the [PEP 8](https://www.python.org/dev/peps/pep-0008/) coding standard and use `make reformat` before pushing;
 - add [unit tests](test/) for any new code;
-- make sure your code doesn't create new issues with `make check lint typecheck`;
+- make sure your code doesn't cause new issues with `make check lint typecheck`;
 - ensure your commits are atomic (one feature per commit);
 - write a clear log message for your commits.